-The term is almost over and you're setting yourself up for your final year in Uni, in a short few months you'll be starting the FINAL YEAR.
-We put so much emphasis on that final year, for good reason, but sometimes you need to step back and realise this is not the end of your journey, it's only the beginning.
+The term is almost over and you're setting yourself up for your final year in Uni.
+We put so much emphasis on that final year, but sometimes you need to step back and realise this is not the end of your journey, it's only the beginning.

 This is not your 'final' collection